-- 15.1 Any member of staff dealing with telephone enquiries should be careful about disclosing any Personal Data held by the School whilst also applying common sense to the particular circumstances.
-In particular they should: - 15.1.1 Check the caller's identity to make sure that information is only given to a person who is entitled to it. - 15.1.2 Suggest that the caller put their request in writing if they are not sure about the caller's identity and where their identity cannot be checked. - 15.1.3 Refer to their line manager or the DPO for assistance in difficult situations.
-Noone should feel pressurised into disclosing personal information.
+- 14.1 Any member of staff dealing with telephone enquiries should be careful about disclosing any Personal Data held by the school whilst also applying common sense to the particular circumstances.
+In particular, they should: - 14.1.1 Check the caller's identity to make sure that information is only given to a person who is entitled to it. - 14.1.2 Suggest that the caller put their request in writing if they are not sure about the caller's identity and where their identity cannot be checked. - 14.1.3 Refer to their line manager or the DPO for assistance in difficult situations.
+No-one should feel pressurised into disclosing personal information.

-16. Authorised disclosures
+15. Authorised disclosures

-- 16.1 The School will only disclose Data about individuals if one of the lawful bases apply. - 16.2 Only authorised and trained staff are allowed to make external disclosures of Personal Data.
-The
+- 15.1 The school will only disclose Data about individuals if one of the lawful bases apply.

-School will regularly share Personal Data with third parties where it is lawful and appropriate to do so including, but not limited to, the following:
+- 15.2 Only authorised and trained staff are allowed to make external disclosures of Personal Data.
+The school will regularly share Personal Data with third parties where it is lawful and appropriate to do so including, but not limited to, the following:

-- 16.2.1 Local Authorities
+- 15.2.1 Local Authorities

-- 16.2.2 the Department for Education
+- 15.2.2 the Department for Education

-- 16.2.3 the Diocese of Westminster

-- 16.2.4 the Disclosure and Barring Service
+- 15.2.3 the Disclosure and Barring Service

-- 16.2.5 the Teaching Regulation Agency
+- 15.2.4 the Teaching Regulation Agency

-- 16.2.6 the Teachers' Pension Service
+- 15.2.5 the Teachers' Pension Service

-- 16.2.7 the Local Government Pension Scheme
+- 15.2.6 the Local Government Pension Scheme

-- 16.2.8 our external HR provider
+- 15.2.7 our external HR provider

-- 16.2.9 our external payroll provider
+- 15.2.8 our external payroll provider

-- 16.2.10 our external IT Provider
+- 15.2.9 our external IT Provider

-- 16.2.11 commissioned providers of local authority services e.g. Herts for Learning Ltd
+- 15.2.10 commissioned providers of local authority services e.g. Herts for Learning Ltd trading as HFL Education

-- 16.2.12 HMRC
+- 15.2.11 HMRC

-- 16.2.13 the Police or other law enforcement agencies
+- 15.2.12 the Police or other law enforcement agencies

-- 16.2.14 our legal advisors and other consultants
+- 15.2.13 our legal advisors and other consultants

-- 16.2.15 insurance providers
+- 15.2.14 insurance providers

-- 16.2.16 occupational health advisors
+- 15.2.15 occupational health advisors

-- 16.2.17 exam boards;
+- 15.2.16 exam boards

-- 16.2.18 the Joint Council for Qualifications;

-- 16.2.19 NHS health professionals including educational psychologists and school nurses;

-- 16.2.20 Education Welfare Officers;

-- 16.2.21 Courts, if ordered to do so;

-- 16.2.22 Prevent teams in accordance with the Prevent Duty on schools;

-- 16.2.23 other schools, for example, if we are negotiating a managed move and we have Consent to share information in these circumstances;

-- 16.2.24 confidential waste collection companies;

-- 16.3 Some of the organisations we share Personal Data with may also be Data Controllers in their own right in which case we will be joint controllers